codeforamerica/jail-dashboard/data-sources.md

 ## From the Jail Management System or other internal data sources

 Scheduled Extract-Transform-Load (**ETL**) scripts collect the data below from the agency's JMS multiple times every day.
 Data for historical visualizations is generated and stored on import.
-Historical data for visualizations can be backfilled by manually running the ETL scripts with appropriate date ranges.
+Historical data for visualizations can be backfilled by exporting JMS data with appropriate date ranges.

+Sample proposed data formats for this data are available in [CSV](/tmp/sample-data/csv), [JSON](/tmp/sample-data/json/people.json), and [XML](/tmp/sample-data/xml/people.xml) formats.

 1. [People](#people)
 2. [Bookings](#bookings)